Constructing Quantum Spin Liquids Using Combinatorial Gauge Symmetry

 The dual, ``left" operators $\mathcal{L}^{(\tau)}_p$ flip $\tau$ spins in the $x$-basis just like the operators $\mathcal{L}^{(\mu)}_s$ in Eq.~(\ref{eqs:G_p}) flip $\mu$ spins in the $z$-basis.
 By construction, these two operators commute: $[\mathcal{L}^{(\mu)}_s,\mathcal{L}^{(\tau)}_p]=0$.
 Therefore, we have a star and a plaquette operator that also commute: $[G_p,F_s]=0$, exactly as in the toric code.
 It is easy to check that the Hamiltonian commutes with both stars and plaquettes: $[H,G_p]=[H,F_s]=0$.

-Given the commuting set of star and plaquette operators, the Hamiltonian in Eq.~(\ref{eq:exact_plaquette_and_star}) is equivalent to the toric code, including the core feature of being exactly solvable, except that it contains \textit{only} two-body interactions and fields.
+Given the commuting set of star and plaquette operators, the Hamiltonian in Eq.~(\ref{eq:exact_plaquette_and_star}) is equivalent to the toric code in the asymptotic limit of large $\Gamma$, except that it contains \textit{only} two-body interactions and fields.
 This is a direct result of the combinatorial gauge symmetry.

 {\it Extension to other topological states} -- Fracton topological phases~\cite{PhysRevLett.94.040402,BRAVYI2011839,PhysRevA.83.042330, PhysRevB.94.235157} (for a review, see Ref. ~\onlinecite{nandkishore2019fractons}) are novel phases of matter with a robust sub-extensive ground state degeneracy and with excitations that are strictly immobile, or constrained to move within a subdimensional manifold.
 Apart from theoretical interest such as classifications of phases of matter and formulations in terms of higher-rank gauge theories~\cite{PhysRevB.95.115139}, fracton systems are also believed to hold promise for fault-tolerant quantum computation, as well as robust quantum memory~\cite{PhysRevA.83.042330}.
 In spite of the intensive theoretical investigations on fractonic models, experimental realizations directly in terms of spins have barely been discussed~\cite{you2018majorana}.